Insects do not have an internal skeleton. Their exoskeleton, which is rigid and holds their body together, is made of

-Where human consumption is concerned, chitin is a valuable fiber that can easily be added to your diet and there are many reasons to do so.
+Where human consumption is concerned, chitin is a valuable prebiotic fiber that can easily be added to your diet.
+There are many reasons to do so.

 Chitin is Healthy

 Chitin is a valuable prebiotic fiber.

-Probably the most discussed benefits of chitin is in gut microbiology.
+Probably the most discussed benefits of chitin are in gut microbiology.
 Prebiotics are nutrition for probiotics and chitin is a good source.
-In a simple sense, prebiotics promote the good colonic microflora while hindering growth of the bad.
+In a simple sense, prebiotics promotes good colonic microflora while hindering the growth of the bad microflora.

-This dietary fiber is important because it takes longer to digest and reaches further in to your colon than most other fiber.
-It is known to have anti-bacterial, anti-fungal and anti-viral properties giving many potential health benefits.
+This dietary fiber is beneficial because it takes longer to digest and reaches further into your colon than most other fiber.
+It is known to have anti-bacterial, anti-fungal, and anti-viral properties giving it many potential health benefits.